Geetika-Singh/Bank-Fixed-Deposit-Prediction/README.md

 Data

 1. train.csv : This file contains all the client and call details as well as the target variable “subscribed”.
 Train the model using this file. <br>
-2. test.csv : Use the trained model to predict whether a new set of clients will subscribe the term deposit.
+2. test.csv : Use the trained model to predict whether a new set of clients will subscribe the term deposit. <br>

+The Evaluation metric for this competition is accuracy.